FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you

 Once there, you'll see the grassy area on the other side, in front of the Main House, which is the picnic area.

 It's a large grassy oval surrounded by trees and picnic tables, with a few also placed within the grassy areas, giving you great views of the surrounding mountains and the Main House.

 All you have to bring is whatever you want for lunch and there are plenty of spots if you prefer to lay out a blanket instead, which has been my favorite way to picnic up here.
 There's also grills and public restrooms on the picnic grounds.

 At times when I've needed a break from life's challenges, I've come out to Spring Mountain Ranch for the therapeutic serenity that comes easily here.
 The quiet re-connection with Nature is salve for my soul and makes it easier for me to clear my mind.

-The Main House, built by Chet Lauck in 1948, is where he and subsequent owners of the Ranch lived, is now the Visitors Center and Museum.
+The Main House, built by Chet Lauck in 1948, is where he and subsequent owners of the Ranch lived and now is the Visitors Center and Museum.

 It's been preserved pretty much as it was for those who once lived there, aside from the museum type of layout of certain spaces.